Knowledge Management Systems (KMS): A Complete Guide

 Technological innovations have brought some significant changes to the knowledge management field in recent years — a KMS looks very different from the filing cabinets and rolodexes of the past.
 Some trends likely to impact knowledge management in the years to come include:

-• Higher adoption of generative AI: Many companies see the potential of AI to improve efficiency.
+• Higher adoption of generative AI: Many companies see the potential of customer service AI to improve efficiency.
 Incorporating generative AI into knowledge management processes came in second in APQC's 2024 survey of the top five knowledge management priorities.
 For many companies that aren't using it yet, adoption may simply be a matter of time.

 • A greater emphasis on collaboration: One of the big benefits of a good KMS is that it simplifies sharing information among team members and departments.
 When valuable business information is siloed within specific departments (or in the heads of individuals), other employees can't benefit from it.
 As businesses invest more in KMS products that integrate seamlessly with other software, they enable seamless knowledge sharing across departments.